Deeda Blair Research Initiative for Disorders of the Brain

 -Deeda Blair, FNIH Board Member

-With devotion, knowledge and perseverance, Deeda Blair has been a catalyst for bold medical research and scientific breakthroughs for more than five decades.
+With devotion, knowledge, and perseverance, Deeda Blair has been a catalyst for bold medical research and scientific breakthroughs for more than five decades.
 Her passion for biomedical research and global public health, combined with her unique ability to convene individuals from business and science to marshal resources and ideas, allows experts to tackle some of the world’s most critical health challenges.
-Her efforts have accelerated groundbreaking research and generated discoveries in the fields of AIDS, infectious disease and cancer—work that is saving lives.
-Learn more about Deeda Blair’s work as Secretary and Director of the Foundation for the National Institutes of Health (FNIH), Co-Chair of the Harvard AIDS Initiative International Advisory Council, and Vice President and Director Emeritus of the Albert and Mary Lasker Foundation by clicking here.
+Her efforts have accelerated groundbreaking research and generated discoveries in the fields of AIDS, infectious disease, and cancer—work that is saving lives.

-Now Deeda Blair is building upon her work by establishing the Deeda Blair Research Initiative for Disorders of the Brain at the FNIH.
-This unprecedented initiative provides flexible, unrestricted funding to scientists to help them explore creative, even disruptive, new ideas that will accelerate advances in diagnosis and treatment of mental illness.
+Now Deeda Blair is building upon her work through the Deeda Blair Research Initiative for Disorders of the Brain at the FNIH.
+This unprecedented initiative provides flexible, unrestricted funding to scientists to help them explore creative, even disruptive, new ideas that will accelerate advances in diagnosis and treatment of mental illness

 The initiative has great personal meaning for Deeda, as it was established in memory of her son, William McCormick Blair, III.
 As a young man, William struggled with anxiety and depression and was diagnosed with bipolar disorder.
 In 2004, Deeda and her late husband lost William to suicide.
 Now, through the initiative, Deeda provides support for innovative research about disorders of the brain, creating hope for the millions of people worldwide who struggle with mental illness and also for their families.